 Most of our customers have a company style guide that they follow.
 Following the style guide helps maintain consistency throughout the deck.

-Creating consistent visual style is important if there are a lot of slides in a presentation.
+Creating a consistent visual style is important if there are a lot of slides in a presentation.
 Avoid using diverse visual effects to ensure that slides do not get disconnected.

 When Chillibreeze customers send their decks to us, we follow their brand guide and ensure we do not stray from it.
 But does that mean that our designers should not be innovative?
 No, it does not mean that.
-In fact, customers expect us to be the experts when it comes to the design aspects.
+In fact, customers expect us to be experts when it comes to the design aspects.
 So, we have to be creative, yet not stray from the brand guide.

 Simple or minimalist design requires more effort from designers than other forms of design.